ConduitNetwork/docs/provisioning/blueprints/blueprints.rst

 Configuration Scopes
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Another capability of Morpheus App Blueprint structure is its configuration scoping.
+Another capability of Conduit App Blueprint structure is its configuration scoping.
 This allows properties to be overridden based on the apps target environment or even target group and cloud.
 For example.
 Maybe we want to use a larger plan size in production vs. development

 An example of that can be done using "environments" overrides.

 .. code-block:: bash

   name: Simple Nginx
-  type: morpheus
+  type: conduit
   tiers:
     Web:
       instances: